 GeneCards Summary for GNAI1 Gene

 GNAI1 (G Protein Subunit Alpha I1) is a Protein Coding gene.
-Diseases associated with GNAI1 include pertussis and cholera.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include GTP binding and signal transducer activity.
+Diseases associated with GNAI1 include Pertussis and Cholera.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.